avkara/ladder-all/README.md

 # ladder-all

-A roblox game template for ladder type games.
+A roblox game template for a ladder type game.